SC

 UtilitiesInternet, phone, powerBusiness % only

 * Section 179 allows many business assets to be fully expensed in the year of purchase instead of depreciated.
 Always confirm rules with a CPA.
+For product-based businesses, the Inventory & Supplies category feeds directly into your cost of goods sold, which is reported separately on most business tax returns.

 Who Should Track Business Expenses?